jingfengrui/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Fengrui is a fresh PhD graduate in Geography (Cartography and Geographic Information Science), supervised by Prof. Dr. Lin Liu at University of Cincinnati.
+Fengrui is a Postdoc research fellow in the Geoinformation and Big Data Research Laboratory (GIBD) at the University of South Carolina, supervised by Dr. Zhenlong Li.
 He is a member of AGA-YGWG (Asian Geographical Association - Young Geographer Working Group).
 His research interests focus on the relationship between urban environment and human health, namely,

 * Environmental interaction and perception
 * Spatiotemporal analysis based on multi-source data